SDGClassification/benchmark/README.md

 # Benchmark for SDG Classification<!-- omit from toc -->

 The SDG Classification Benchmark is an open and public benchmarking dataset for evaluating and comparing SDG classification models.
-It consists of text snippets (2 - 3 sentences), which have been carefully labeled and verified by a team of human experts.
+It consists of 1,251 short text snippets (a few sentences each) covering all 17 SDGs.
+All text snippets were carefully labeled and verified by a team of experts.

 ## Table of Contents<!-- omit from toc -->